Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 2. Bias in Evaluations

-organizations must ensure that criteria are as objective as possible and that managers receive training on providing fair and balanced evaluations.
-Utilizing structured performance management system models like 360-degree feedback can help mitigate biases by incorporating multiple perspectives.
+organizations need to make criteria as objective as possible and train managers on offering fair and balanced assessments.
+The use of structured performance management system models like 360-degree feedback can help reduce the biases by looking into a lot of different perspectives.

 3. Over-reliance on Metrics